-If you’ve recently got engaged, you’ll want to know where to start your planning and whether COVID will have any impact on the planning process.
-The good news is, with restrictions lifting across the country things have gotten a lot easier logistically for couples.
+If you’ve recently got engaged, you’ll want to know where to start your planning and whether Covid will have any impact on the planning process.

-If you’re only just starting to plan, the only impact the current pandemic is likely to have is that more of your initial planning will be online and that there will be almost double the number of weddings taking place in 2021 and 2022.
-So, it’s important to be organised and secure the key elements early – especially the venue and photographer.
+If you're only just starting to plan, the main impact the current pandemic is likely to have is that more of your initial planning will be online to reduce unnecessary in-person meetings.
+Tens of thousands of deferred weddings will be taking place in 2022, so it’s important to be organised and secure the key elements early - especially the venue and suppliers that can only do one wedding per day, such as the photographer.